alxcrt/wewantwaste/README.md

 - Tinder mode allows you to swipe left or right to select or dismiss a skip
 - Grid mode allows you to select a skip by clicking on it
 - Skips are sorted by size in descending order
+- Infinite loop of skips in tinder mode

 ## Approach